-Uneven engine revs and misfiring can affect drivability, but can also cause error codes to appear in your OBD-II system.
+Engine surging, can affect drivability but; can also cause error codes to appear in your, OBD-II system.

-These codes can cause you to fail your local vehicle inspection, or at the very least can result in that very annoying Check Engine Light coming on.
+Furthermore, these codes can cause you to fail your local vehicle inspection; or at the very least can result in that very annoying, Check Engine Light coming on.

-Performing maintenance tasks like replacing worn spark plugs, inspecting plug wires, or even replacing an old, partially clogged fuel filter can make a huge difference in how well your engine is running.
+So, performing maintenance tasks like, replacing worn spark plugs, inspecting plug wires, or even replacing; an old partially clogged fuel filter; can make a huge difference in how well your engine is running.

-The surging or misfire will usually re-appear, either under specific operating conditions, or randomly.
-A misfire may occur when your engine is idling, causing a rough or uneven idle.
-So, Having an engine that performs well can save you a bundle of money.
+However, engine surging will usually re-appear; either under specific operating conditions, or randomly.
+Therefore, a engine misfire code may occur; when your engine is idling, causing a rough or uneven idle.
+So, having an engine that performs well, can save you a bundle of money.

-Consequently, Even one hour of diagnostic time at your local repair shop can put a large hole in your wallet.
-The list of possible causes below should give you a better idea of what’s causing your engine surging or misfire.
+Consequently, even one hour of diagnostic time at your local repair shop; can put a large hole in your wallet.
+So, the list of possible causes below; should give you a better idea of what’s causing, your engine surging or misfire.

 - P0300 Random/Multiple Cylinder Misfire Detected

 - P0304 Cylinder 4 Misfire Detected

 - P0305 Cylinder 5 Misfire Detected